Centurix/VinylGoblin/README.md

 (*) Hideous records do not list the artist name on the search results, so their name is artificially injected making the search results a bit fuzzy

 # Installation

+First, you will need to create an app in your discogs account.
+You can find that [here](https://www.discogs.com/settings/developers)

+The application name needs to be `VinylGoblin` for this to work.

+Then you need to generate a new access token.
+You can use the token in each of the methods below.

+## From a release

+This is the easiest method if you're a Linux user.
+Currently, only a linux terminal application is available for releases.
+Planning for Windows and MacOS in the near future.

+Head to the [releases](https://github.com/Centurix/VinylGoblin/releases) section in this repository and grab the correct one for your operating system.
+Unzip the file and then open a terminal in the location you downloaded the file:

+`vinyl_goblin <DISCOGS TOKEN>`

+Or rename or copy the `env.example` to `.env` and put the access token in the file.

+## From this repo

 Clone the repo first.

 This uses [PDM](https://pdm-project.org/en/latest/) for its dependency management and virtual environments.
 If you don't want to install that, you